Sarakael78/43Mockup/README.md

 npm install
 npm run dev
 ```

-- `financial_data.json` fetch fails: confirm the file exists at the project root and the dev server is running.

 - Port conflicts: `scripts/run.sh` and `scripts/build.sh --serve` pick ephemeral free ports.
 To use a fixed port run `npm run dev -- --port 5173`.